Helpful Info

 Cons:

-• Expensive — higher cost compared to SmartVent and DVS.
+• Expensive, higher cost compared to SmartVent and DVS.

-• High repair costs — parts and repairs can be disproportionately expensive.
+• High repair costs, parts and repairs can be disproportionately expensive.

-• Lower component quality — especially ducting and some smart tech features.
+• Lower component quality, especially ducting and some smart tech features.

-• Sales pressure — heavy upselling, frequent follow-up calls.
+• Sales pressure, heavy upselling, frequent follow-up calls.

-HRV Relies heavily on sales reps (who can sometimes push upsells you may not actually need) The main complaint we hear regarding HRV is that they will not stop calling.
+HRV relies heavily on sales reps (who can sometimes push upsells you may not actually need).
+The main complaint we hear regarding HRV is that they will not stop calling.

 Summary:

-Customer feedback is that the negatives (specifically expense and heavy sales-pressure) outweigh the positives.
+Good brand awareness but costly.
+Client feedback is that the negatives (specifically expense and heavy sales-pressure) outweigh the positives.

 DVS

-The"original" positive pressure system in New Zealand.
+The "original" positive pressure system in New Zealand.

 Pros:

-• NZ-owned brand (always nice supporting local)
+• NZ-owned brand (always nice supporting local).

 • Affordable pricing.